quanminh5030/vv-test/README.md

 The frontend part is expected to be React, while the backend app/lib/tool choices are flexible.

+### Style

+Not important as long as the functionality is there, ie. we are not looking for an exact copy of the wireframe image.

 ### Documentation

 Simple user guide describing installation, configuration and running the application.